Nietzsche's Letters | 1871This page in German© The Nietzsche Channel

 Friedr.
 Nietzsche

 1. See GSA 101/12.
 Nietzsche with overcoat, hat, scarf, and gloves.
 There is little information on the location of Brunel's studio in Lugano, but it was probably situated on one of the lakeshore streets.
-The photo seen here is a 2000 modified version of the 1871 original: the coat has been lengthened, and the background extended.
+The photo seen here is a 2000 modified version by The Nietzsche Channel of the 1871 original: we lengthened the overcoat, extended the background, and colorized the photo.

 2. In February, due to poor health, Nietzsche took a leave of absence for the rest of the semester, and went to Lugano along with his sister.
 This is the first letter Nietzsche wrote to Overbeck (they lived in the same boarding house in Basel).
 During his six-week stay in Lugano, Nietzsche worked on his manuscript "Ursprung und Ziel der Tragödie" (Origin and Goal of Tragedy), which he would later refashion into the Birth of Tragedy.
 Overbeck, on the other hand, spent time in Dresden visiting his family after the semester ended.